ibm-cloud-docs/cloud-activity-tracker/cli/at_cli.md

 {: screen}

-## cf at session list
+## bx cf at session list
 {: #session_list}

 Lists the active sessions and their IDs.

 ```
-cf at session list
+bx cf at session list
 ```
 {: codeblock}